 Provides support to individuals who are experiencing substance use issues.

-Community substance use services provides individual, couple, family and group counselling for anyone who is open to exploring their relationship to substances as well as for those impacted by a family member's substance misuse.
+Community substance use services provides individual, couple, family and group counselling for anyone who is open to exploring their relationship to substances as well as for those impacted by a family member's substance use.
 Concerns can be related to any mood-altering substance, such as alcohol, street drugs, club drugs, inhalants, prescription and over-the-counter drugs.

 Services include assessment and treatment planning, case management, drop-in sessions, one with one counselling, group counselling and education.
 We involve our clients in their treatment planning, including goal setting and outcome evaluation.
 We respect the individual’s right to make informed choices about their treatment.